AI Finance & Metrics for SaaS | The SaaS Academy

 Course curriculum

-A practical path from AI measurement basics to a board-ready AI economics dashboard.
+A growing course that takes you from AI measurement basics to AI COGS, inference efficiency, usage distribution, pricing decisions, and a board-ready AI economics dashboard.

 Lesson 0